Number of Jobs

-|This Job is Ranked in|
+|This Job is Listed in|

 |Best Social Services Jobs|

 Delivery truck drivers must have solid math skills and decent hand-eye coordination, but that’s not all.
 They also need sound communication skills, given that they often prepare reports and converse with the general public and law enforcement officials.
-McMackin says customer service skills are crucial, and drivers must be both interested and comfortable serving other people.
+McMackin says customer-service skills are crucial, and drivers must be both interested and comfortable serving other people.
 “You might not have a problem driving a truck, or you might not have a problem doing a physical job.
 But if you’re not interested in serving other people, that’s not the job for you,” he says.

-|Stress Level||Below Average|
+|Stress Level||fair Average|

-Last updated by Jessica Harper.
+Last updated by Nathan Hellman.